ziligy/SnapLocation/README.md

 # ![icon](https://raw.githubusercontent.com/ziligy/SnapLocation/master/snapLocation-github.png "icon") Snap!Location

-Snap!Location is a micro-app that snaps your current location and writes it to pasteboard it also opionally saves a map image in photos.
+Snap!Location is a micro-app written in Swift that snaps your current location and writes it to pasteboard, it also optionally saves a map image in photos.

 ## Features
 - writes formatted current address & gps point info to the pasteboard
-- snaps a map image with or without overlayed location info
+- snaps a map image with or without overlaid location info
 - user configuration stored in NSUserDefaults
 - settings manager class included